ontio/documentation/get_started_en.md

 #### Distributed data transaction

 In view of the pain points of the current centralized data exchange such as data cache, privacy data usage without user authorization, and data copyright protection, Ontology proposes a distributed data management protocol ONT DATA.
 And based on this protocol, Ontology launched the decentralized data transaction framework DDXF.
-For more details, please refer to [Distributed Data Exchange Framework] (https://ontio.github.io/documentation/DDXF_en.html).
+For more details, please refer to [Distributed Data Exchange Framework](https://ontio.github.io/documentation/DDXF_en.html).

 ## How to interact with Ontology